Psychological Healing

 by Saint Peter Damian about tribulations

-In so far as you respond to adversity and persecution with victimization, bitterness, animosity, and revenge, Satan has more and more openings in which to dig his claws; and in so far as you respond to adversity and persecution with blessings, calmness, and peace, in total trust in God, you will be purified.
+In so far as you respond to adversity and persecution with victimization, hatred, and revenge, evil has more and more openings in which to dig its claws; and in so far as you respond to adversity and persecution with blessings, calmness, and peace, in total trust in God, you will be purified.

 But if you are patient when you suffer for doing what is good, this is a grace before God.
 For to this you have been called, because Christ also suffered for you, leaving you an example that you should follow in His footsteps.
 “He committed no sin, and no deceit was found in His mouth.”
 When He was insulted, He returned no insult; when He suffered, He did not threaten; instead, He handed Himself over to the One who judges justly.